 We are going to estimate the product of inertia Ixy for an isosceles triangle at the left corner.
 The isosceles triangle is a special case of the triangle ABC, for which the two sides AC and CB are equal.
 If we drop a perpendicular to the base, we will find that the dimension a=b/2.

 So, actually, we are going to use the expressions which we have estimated for the product of inertia for the triangle Ixy and then readjust and substitute the value of a =b/2.
 Since we have Ixy=(b*h^2/24)*(2a+b) and our a, which is the distance from our perpendicular to the left corner A is =b/2, and our two axes.

-We can draw, this is the X-axis, this is the y-axis and our CG. the estimation of the Product Of Inertia Ixy for an isosceles at the CG is explained as well.
+We can draw, this as the X-axis, this is the y-axis, and our CG. the estimation of the Product Of Inertia Ixy for an isosceles at the CG is explained as well.
 This is a part of the video with a closed caption in English.

 Product of inertia Ixy for an isosceles triangle.

 1-To get the expression for the Product of inertia, Ixy for an isosceles triangle.
 We will use the words we have estimated for the Ixy for the triangle and readjust Ixy for an isosceles triangle.

 The next step is substituting the value of (a ) as a=b/2.
 In the Ixy formula of an isosceles triangle, the Ixy formula for the triangle.
 This is the link to the related post.
 The expression for Ixy for an isosceles triangle is shown in the following formula.

 For the case of an isosceles, we have a relationship between a and b values as we can substitute for a=b/2 in the previous expression for Ixy for the triangle as follows: The expression for the product of inertia Ixy for an isosceles at point a which is at the left corner at which we have the intersection between the two axes and y, of the isosceles triangle is shown in the next slide.